 Near Fort Sumner in De Baca County, New Mexico — The American Mountains (Southwest)

 Location.
-34° 24.218′ N, 104° 11.597′ W. Marker is near Fort Sumner, New Mexico, in De Baca County.
-Marker can be reached from Billy the Kid Road (State Road 272) 0.1 miles south of State Road 212.
+34° 24.253′ N, 104° 11.593′ W. Marker is near Fort Sumner, New Mexico, in De Baca County.
+Marker is on Billy the Kid Road (State Road 272) near State Road 212.
+Marker is in front of the Old Fort Sumner Museum.
 Touch for map.
-Marker is in the Post Cemetery.
-Marker is in this post office area: Fort Sumner NM 88119, United States of America.
+Marker is at or near this postal address: 3501 Billy the Kid Rd, Fort Sumner NM 88119, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 4 other markers are within 6 miles of this marker, measured as the crow flies.
 Lucien Bonaparte Maxwell (within shouting distance of this marker); Bosque Redondo Indian Reservation (approx. 3Ĺ miles away); Fort Sumner (approx. 4.2 miles away); a different marker also named Fort Sumner (approx. 6.1 miles away).

 Related markers.
 Click here for a list of markers that are related to this marker.